 Matrices and determinants with applications to vector spaces (linear transformations and eigenvalues) and the solution of systems of linear equations.
+Students must earn a grade of C- or better in all prerequisite courses.
+The Department of Mathematics & Computer Science reserves the right to remove students from the course who do not meet the course prerequisites.

-Pre-Requisites: (MATH_151) Course Frequency: Fall: All Years Spring: N/A Summer: N/A
+Pre-Requisites: ((MATH\151)) Course Frequency: Fall: All Years Spring: N/A Summer: N/A